 So, while the high cost of mobile internet data was a major concern for video concerns in times past, today, the slight reduction in cost of mobile data has made video content part of the future of digital marketing in Africa.
 Especially when it comes to telling deeper and more relatable stories.

+When it comes to digital marketing in Africa, the impact of comedy skits cannot be overemphasized.
 A recent poll by an Abuja based think tank shows that 67 percent of Nigerians say they watch comedy skits, with Facebook being the largest platforms where these skits are watched.

 While you may argue the widespread identity of Nigerians polled the number of mainstream actors and brands that have partnered with these skit makers in creating content is a clear indication of where the industry is leading.